AbisoyeAkinloye/ROS-100-Days-Coding-Challenge/Week 1/doc/inheritance.md

 The same also applies to friends of the derived class.
 They have access to private members of derived, but don't have access to the base class.

+## Private Access Specifier

+They are inaccessible from the derived class and outside the class.

 ## Protected Access Specifier

+Often you want the members of a base class to be accessible from within the derived class but nonetheless *protected* from outside interference.